 Learn more: Statement by NATO Heads of State and Government, 24 March 2022

 Since Russia’s illegal and illegitimate annexation of Crimea in 2014, NATO has helped to reform Ukraine’s armed forces and defence institutions, including with equipment and financial support.
 Allies have also provided training for tens of thousands of Ukrainian troops.
-Since 2016, NATO’s support has been organised through a Comprehensive Assistance Package, which includes a wide range of capacity-building programmes and trust funds, focused on key areas like cyber defence, logistics and countering hybrid warfare.
 Ukrainian forces have also developed their capabilities by participating in NATO exercises and operations.
+Since 2016, NATO’s support has been organised through a Comprehensive Assistance Package (CAP), which includes a wide range of capacity-building programmes and trust funds, focused on key areas like cyber defence, logistics and countering hybrid warfare.
+Allied leaders agreed a strengthened CAP at the Madrid Summit in June 2022.

 Learn more: Relations with Ukraine